 Planting Hope is directed by a all volunteer board of directors.
 The board meets monthly to oversee and guide the operation of the organization.
-Board members have all traveled to Nicaragua at least once and have seen firsthand the services Planting Hope provides and how we have touched the lives of so many Nicaraguans and Americans.
+Most board members have traveled to Nicaragua at least once and have seen firsthand the services Planting Hope provides and how we have touched the lives of so many Nicaraguans and Americans.

 Board members also volunteer time by working on short-term projects that benefit Planting Hope including working on the annual Solidarity Craft Fair, mentoring students participating in internships, and of course fundraising.

 Here are the current members of the board of directors:

 Emily began her interest and participation with Planting Hope in early 2008 when she and her daughter went on a service learning delegation.
 So impressed by the grassroots involvement and the true, respectful connection with host families, upon returning, Emily immediately filled a needed role as a board member.
 In November of 2009 Emily accepted an invitation to coordinate and lead a brigade of 30 to Nicaragua for a service delegation in February of 2010.
 As needed, Emily became a Vermont office administrator for Planting Hope for limited hours during the period of October of 2011 to November of 2012.
 Emily enjoys her role as a board member and especially helping with the annual craft fair and all other aspects of aiding with program ideas, brigade needs, and budget planning and hopes to be able to continue to develop ideas that support Planting Hope’s vision.
 Emily divides her professional work time between North Branch Nature Center and Central Vermont Home Health & Hospice, where she works as an LNA.
 She also mentors students in photography at both Montpelier High School and U-32 and volunteers at other local organizations as time allows.

 Emily is passionate about giving back to both society and the issues and challenges facing our environmental world as she lives with her family in Worcester Vermont.